TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 d.CODE AS Glycan
 ```

-15. I'm interested in finding out which human phenotypes are associated with specific MSigDB genesets/pathways, using what genes are expressed in certain tissues in GTEx.
+15. I'm interested in finding out any relationships betwen human phenotypes and gene pathways/genesets.
+Which human phenotypes are associated with MSigDB genesets/pathways, using gene-tissue expression information in GTEx?

 Find all pathways in MSigDB linked to genes expressed in GTEx tissues that are known to be linked to human phenotypes.